 Ingrown toenails are a common and painful foot problem.
-Ingrown toenails happen most commonly in the big toenails.
-Pain, swelling, redness are early symptoms of an ingrown toenail and should be treated promptly to avoid serious infection.
+Ingrown toenails start mostly in the big toenails.
+Pain, swelling, redness are the early symptoms of an ingrown toenail and recommended to be treated early to avoid severe infection.
 Cutting your nails too far into the corners is the most common reason to develop an ingrown toenail.

-If your toe is red, swollen, painful and warm, it is likely that you are dealing with an ingrown toenail.
-Ingrown toenails are the result of bacteria entering into the skin along with the nail.
-This can lead to a bacterial infection and may require the use of a topical or oral antibiotic.
+If your toe is red, swollen, painful and warm, you are likely dealing with an ingrown toenail.
+Ingrown toenails start from bacteria entering the skin along with the nail.
+This leads to a bacterial infection and may need a topical or oral antibiotic for relief.
 Always seek the help of a professional when treating an ingrown toenail.
 Avoid cutting the nail further to fix the problem yourself.

 Treatment and Prevention

 Proper nail cutting technique is vital in preventing ingrown toenails.
 Toenails should be cut straight across so that you can still see the corners of the nail.
 'Rounding' the nails is not necessary and can lead to ingrown toenails.
-In serious cases, where ingrown toenails occur regularly, a Chiropodist or Podiatrist may recommend a simple surgery to remove a small portion of your nail to avoid it growing down the side and preventing future infections.
+In severe cases, a simple surgery to remove a small portion of your nail to avoid it growing down the side and preventing future infections may be required.

 What can a Chiropodist do for you?